A pipeline for searching and fitting instrumental glitches in LISA data: Introduction

 Glitches are also commonly seen in the data collected by ground-based gravitational wave detectors~\cite{Zevin:2016qwy}.
-These glitches show a complex range of morphologies, in contrast to the glitches observed in LISA Pathfinder, which were all of a much simpler form~\cite{PhysRevD.106.062001}.
+These glitches show a complex range of morphologies, in contrast to the glitches observed in LPF, which were all of a much simpler form~\cite{PhysRevD.106.062001}.
 These differences most likely arise from the difference in the technology of the instruments and in their different operating environments.
 However, given the differences in the mission environment and duration from LISA and LPF, we should remain open to the possibility that LISA may encounter previously unobserved or more complex types of glitches.
 Regarding signals observed in ground-based detectors, these are typically very short in duration compared to their typical separation in time.
 For this reason, segments of data flagged as having glitches are normally excluded from scientific analysis.
-Some events, for example the first binary neutron star merger, GW170817~\cite{LIGOScientific:2017vwq}, were clearly identified as being astrophysical in origin, due to good data quality in one of the instruments, while having overlapping glitches in one or more of the other detectors.
+Some events, for example, the first binary neutron star merger, GW170817~\cite{LIGOScientific:2017vwq}, were clearly identified as being astrophysical in origin, due to good data quality in one of the instruments, while having overlapping glitches in one or more of the other detectors.
 In those cases, the analysis either gated out the range of times when the glitch was present or fitted out the glitch using a flexible model~\cite{Pankow:2018qpo}.
 In the case of LISA, signal durations will be typically much longer than the average time between glitches, and so only the latter strategies will be available to us. \\

 In this paper, we present a possible solution to address these types of artefacts—particularly force glitches acting on the test masses—within the framework of the Global Fit development for LISA.
-Our analysis is performed by using the open-source sampler Eryn taking advantage of its reversible jump (RJ) capabilities \cite{Karnesis_2023,michael_katz_2023_7791640}.
-We demonstrate the feasibility of performing both searches and parameter estimation to fit multiple glitches of different shape, morphology and SNR along with instrumental noise and an astrophysical source, in this case an MBHB.
-With this methodology, we aim to contribute to the ongoing efforts to develop robust data analysis techniques for LISA, ensuring its capacity to distinguish between astrophysical signals and instrumental artefacts.
-We therefore show the following achievements:
+Our analysis is performed by using the open-source sampler \texttt{Eryn}, taking advantage of its reversible jump (RJ) capabilities \cite{Karnesis_2023,michael_katz_2023_7791640}.
+We demonstrate the feasibility of performing both searches and parameter estimation to fit multiple glitches of different shapes, morphology and SNR along with instrumental noise and an astrophysical source, in this case, an MBHB. \\